-4.10 GEN Command Set Description
+4.11 GEN Command Set Description

-4.10.1 General Guides
+4.11.1 General Guides

-- Any command or argument may be in capital letters or small letters. - In commands with an argument, a space must appear between the command and the argument. - For any command that sets a numeric value, the value may be up to 12 characters long. - Carriage Return: If the CR character (ASCII 13) is received by itself, the power supply will respond with an "OK" and CR.
+- Any command or argument may be in capital letters or small letters. - In commands with an argument, a space must appear between command and argument. - For any command that sets a numeric value, the value may be up to 12 characters long. - Carriage Return: If the CR character (ASCII 13) is received by itself, the power supply will respond with an "OK" and CR.